guillaumevincent/guillaumevincent.com/_posts/2015-01-31-OpenSMTPD-Dovecot-SpamAssassin.md

 Every time an email is sent to one of these accounts, the email arrives in the /home/{$ user $}/mails/ folder.</p>

-<p>That's it for the email server part, lines 7 configuration!
+<p>That's it for the email server part, 7 lines of configuration!
 If you want to change this configuration and add features, I invite you to read the documentation <a href="https://www.opensmtpd.org/smtpd.conf.5.html">documentation</a></p>